Tag: metrics

 No more features on product roadmaps – Have themes or goals instead!

 You might have read my one of my previous blog posts about the so-called goal oriented roadmap.
 I prefer goal-oriented roadmaps over their more traditional counterparts.
-My problem is that ‘classic’ roadmaps contain a mix of features and timings, but don’t provide any context whatsoever (I’ve included an example in Fig. 1 below).
-I typically don’t include features on a roadmap…
+My problem is that ‘classic’ roadmaps contain a mix of features and timings, but don’t provide any context whatsoever (I’ve included an example below).
+I typically don’t include features on a roadmap and focus on…

 -